prathikmr7/KubernetesDocs/Kubernetes Deep Dive: Objects & Operations.md

 Once created, you can see the ReplicaSet:

-If a replica pod is deleted, it will automatically be re-created by the Control Manager, which is responsible for maintaining the replica set. [cite: 150]
+If a replica pod is deleted, it will automatically be re-created by the Control Manager, which is responsible for maintaining the replica set.

 -----